phantomics/april/README.md

 ### Using rational numbers

-April is one of a few APL implementations to employ rational numbers.
-They are printed with a lowercase `r` separating the numberator and denominator.
+April is one of a few APL implementations to include rational numbers.
+They are printed with a lowercase `r` separating the numerator and denominator.
 Examples:

 ```lisp
 * (april-f "÷⍳5")